 - 1st coat with 60 No. stone.
 This is the basic coat which takes the maximum time.

 - During this coat, the flooring is considerably leveled.
 Water is used as a lubricant between the flooring and revolving stones fixed to the machine.

-- The 2nd coat is the grouting coat which involves grouting of the cement slurry (grey/white as per the colour of tiles) on the flooring.
+- The 2nd coat is the grouting coat which involves grouting of the cement slurry (grey/white as per the color of the tiles) on the flooring.
 Grouting is done to fill up the open joints and undulations, that occur during the coat. curing of the grouting is done for at least 3 days.

 - The 3rd coat is done with 120 No. stone.
 These stones are finer than the 60 No. stone.
 This coat serves the same purpose as the 1st coat.

 - The 4th coat is done with 320 No. or 220 No. stone and the 5th coat is done with 600 No. stone to achieve a smooth polish.

 - The 6th coat is done with Oxalic acid in powder form and ‘Namada’ (white flat brush).

 - After six coats, the flat should be washed with water and all the doors and windows closed, to prevent any dust from settling on the floor.

 - Polishing of the skirting tiles should be done manually, while polishing of the floors is being done, with the same stones.
 The skirting will otherwise look dull compared to the flooring.
 For a better finish, use Khara (600 No. stone) and Chikna (300 No. or 600 No.) stone. floor.

 - Give a proper slope, to allow the water to flow through the spout, during the flooring and tiles fixing work procedurefor balconies.
 For this 25mm (1″) slope towards the spout is enough.

 - Fix the spout 25cm (10″) away from the sidewall, considering one tile distance, to prevent the water from stacking inside the balcony area.